olegbelk0test/sw360_docusaurus_test/docs/engagement/attributions.md

 ![create_attribution](https://i.imgur.com/9Em0hiE.png)

-The operator can create new Attribution, choose their values, and add different [predefined conditions](#predefined-conditions) to select audience for the marketing:
+The operator can create new Attribution, choose their values, and add different [predefined conditions](#predefined-conditions) to attach them to the players:

 | # | Field | Description |
 |-|-|-|